February Miami Bass Fishing

 “Airport Lakes fishing is steadily on the rise.
 The main reason for this is that the water temperatures and air temperatures are rising.
 When the Florida sun pushes out the cool temps, it really fires up the peacock bass.

-I had the pleasure of fishing with Joe and Bill, who were traveling from Indianapolis.
+I had the pleasure of fishing with Joe and Bill, who was traveling from Indianapolis.
 They came out on a 6-hour fishing trip in search of Florida peacock bass.
 We had a fantastic day on the water with a steady bite.
 Unfortunately, they did not catch any giants but enjoyed the perfect fishing weather.

 Joe and Bill used live domestic shiners to land over 10 peacock bass.
 The biggest fish weighed in at 3 pounds.
 I always enjoy helping clients check off species and catch some quality ones.